 Should we use the single rider line? – In most instances, this is not a good choice.
 Splash Mountain is a slow well-themed boat ride for most of the ride.
-It is great to enjoy together.
-However, It splits opinion and some people just don’t want to get wet.
+It is great to enjoy ourselves together.
+However, It splits opinions and some people just don’t want to get wet.
 So if your party is splitting up anyway, it makes perfect sense.

-Should we use the single rider line? – We are not the biggest fans of the Bobsled, and as such quite happy to not queue for the ride at all so single rider is a great way to skip the queue and not waste a precious FastPass/MaxPass slot.
+Should we use the single rider line? – We are not the biggest fans of the Bobsled, and as such quite happy to not queue for the ride at all so a single rider is a great way to skip the queue and not waste a precious Genie+ slot.
 As the ride is so violent anyone with back pain or susceptibility to harsh jerky rides can sit it out and their companion jump on still with the single rider.

-The 3×3 ride vehicles mean the single rider line moves FAST!
+The 3×3 ride vehicles mean the single-rider line moves FAST!

 Disney California Adventure Single Rider Lines

-Should we use the single rider line? – River Rapids are a real family affair and we don’t like the idea of riding alone.
+Should we use the single rider line? – River Rapids is a real family affair and we don’t like the idea of riding alone.
 Like Splash Mountain, these work great if your companion refuses to get wet but otherwise, you really want to ride the rapids in a group for maximum fun.
 It is always hilarious when a family member gets fully drenched and you avoid it completely!